 - The coffee concentrate will keep in the fridge for about 2 weeks.
 When you’re ready to drink it, mix with hot water or hot milk at a 1:1 ratio, or to your taste.

 Get more details—and some step-by-step photos—right here.
-Do you have a favorite coffee-brewing method, or a preferred way to drink cold brew?
+Do you have a favourite coffee-brewing method or a preferred way to drink cold brew?
 Let us know in the comments!

 by Riddley Gemperlein-Schirm